code-jace/atmos-notes/src/site/notes/1.Notes/Earth Crystal.md

 **Color** Green
 **Common State** Ore, Crystal, Gem

 A type of [[1.Notes/Magical Crystal\|Magical Crystal]].
 Connected with nature.
 The Crystal and gem form can influence and increase plant growth.
 Soil made with the rock from around ore deposits is naturally magically fertile.
-The processed dust can be activated to magically fuse stone materials.
+The processed dust can be activated to magically fuse stone materials using a [[1.Notes/Items/Fusing Hammer\|Fusing Hammer]].
 It is valuable for construction and agriculture - especially on smaller skylands.

 ## Properties